-3. Pharmaceutical Supply Services requirements
+3. Dispensing Services requirements

-- 3.1 The Provider must, when Supplying a Pharmaceutical: - (a) perform all checks necessary to ensure, in accordance with legal and professional requirements, that the Provider can prepare the Pharmaceutical in accordance with paragraph (b); - (b) prepare the Pharmaceutical consistent with the Prescription Form including; by counting, pouring, packaging, and labelling the Pharmaceutical; - (c) check and ensure that the prepared Pharmaceutical is consistent with the Prescription Form; - (d) deliver the Pharmaceutical to: - the Service User or other party, if the Provider also provides Professional Advisory Services in accordance with this Agreement; or - (ii) the Service User, other party, or Authorising Provider in accordance with the instructions of the Authorising Provider, if the Provider does not provide Professional Advisory Services in accordance with this Agreement; and - (e) record the Supply, by NHI Number, in a manner that enables the DHB to access supply information using the NHI Number.

-- 3.2 The Provider must comply with any rules about the supply and substitution of Specific Brands, as set out in the Pharmaceutical Schedule, the Medicines Act, and any other relevant legislation or regulations. - 3.3 When Supplying a Pharmaceutical that is not registered in New Zealand, the Provider must comply with the requirements set out in sections 26 and 29 of the Medicines Act.
+- 3.1 When Dispensing a Pharmaceutical, the Provider must (either following or at the same time as carrying out the services described in clause 4.1(a) of this Schedule): - (a) perform all checks necessary to ensure, in accordance with legal and professional requirements, that the Provider can prepare the Pharmaceutical in accordance with paragraph (b); - (b) prepare the Pharmaceutical consistent with the Prescription Form, including (as relevant) by counting, pouring, packaging, and labelling the Pharmaceutical; - (c) check and ensure that the prepared Pharmaceutical is consistent with the Prescription Form; - (d) deliver the Pharmaceutical to the Service User or their representative; and - (e) record the Dispensing in a manner that enables the DHB to access Dispensing information using the Service User's NHI Number. - 3.2 The Provider must comply with any rules about the Dispensing and substitution of Specific Brands, as set out in the Pharmaceutical Schedule, the Medicines Act, and any other relevant legislation or regulations. - 3.3 When Dispensing a Pharmaceutical that is not registered in New Zealand, the Provider must comply with the requirements set out in sections 26 and 29 of the Medicines Act.